Mr3rf1/SecPhoto/README.md

 - `python3 SecPhoto.py`

 # Usage
-`python3 SecPhoto.py -Sid <chat id>`
+`python3 SecPhoto.py -Sid <chat_id>`

-And then go to t.me/SomeId chat and reply a message to destructing Photo
+And then go to t.me/chat_id chat and reply a message to destructing Photo

 <!--
 <h1>Installation</h1>